Mtillmann/mtillmann.github.io/posts/gnome-control-alt-t-kitty-as-new-tab.md

 f23+leftshift+leftmeta = timeout(rightcontrol, 500, S-f10)
 capslock = leftmeta
 ```
-Now run `sudo systemctl restart keyd`<C/> and you're done.
-With single presses or combos the copilot button will act like the regular controll button.
+Now run `sudo systemctl enable keyd --now`<C/> once and the service is permanently enabled and running.
+With single presses or combos the copilot key will act like the regular control key.
 Pressing it longer will open the context menu.